 Tying it All Together on the Finalsite Platform

-After researching some expensive virtual event platforms, Julie and the admissions team decided that Finalsite’s content management system, Composer could offer an immersive virtual experience without an added cost using a combination of content blocks, video embeds, and the extremely flexible Posts module.
+After researching some expensive virtual event platforms, Julie and the admissions team decided that Finalsite’s software, specifically the content management system, Composer could offer an immersive virtual experience without an added cost using a combination of content blocks, video embeds, and the extremely flexible Posts module.

 Julie and their team were inspired by the ease of use of Finalsite’s School Marketing Day events and sought to mimic the user experience of those events using Finalsite Composer.